rehman000/QChat/README.md

     python run.py ml train covid19 json

-# To start the application
+# To start the application:
 In the QChat Directory run the following command:

     python run.py